Spinning Particles in Quantum Mechanics and Quantum Field Theory

 i.e. the linear vertex and the so-called ``seagull" vertex.
 It is interesting to note that the previous expression for the propagator of scalar QED was already proposed by Feynman in his famous ``Mathematical formulation of the quantum theory of electromagnetic interaction,''~\cite{Feynman:1950ir} where he also included the interaction with an arbitrary number of virtual photons emitted and re-absorbed along the trajectory of the scalar particle.

-\subsubsection{QM Path integral on the circle: one loop QFT effective action}
+\subsubsection{QM Path integral on the circle: one-loop QFT effective action}

-Worldline path integrals on the circle are linked to quantum field theory one loop effective actions.
-With the particle model of~\eqref{eq:bosA-CSE} it yields the one loop effective action of scalar QED.
+Worldline path integrals on the circle are linked to quantum field theory one-loop effective actions.
+With the particle model of~\eqref{eq:bosA-CSE} the circle path integral yields the one-loop effective action of scalar QED.
 The gauge fixing goes similarly to previous case, except that on the circle we have periodic conditions $\xi(0)=\xi(1) $.
 This leaves a non-trivial solution, $\xi={\rm constant}$, for the Killing equation that corresponds to the arbitrariness on the choice of origin of the circle.
 One takes care of this further symmetry, dividing by the length of the circle itself.
 Therefore

-yields the worldline representation for the one loop effective action for scalar QED.
-Perturbatively the latter corresponds to the following sum of one particle irreducible Feynman diagrams
+yields the worldline representation for the one loop effective action of scalar QED.
+Perturbatively the latter corresponds to the following sum of one-particle irreducible Feynman diagrams

 i.e. it corresponds to the sum of one-loop photon amplitudes.
-The figure above is meant to schematically convey the information that scalar QED effective action involves both types of vertices.
-Further details about the many applications of the previous effective action representation will be given in chapter 2.
+The figure above is meant to schematically convey the information that the scalar QED effective action involves both types of vertices.
+Further details about the many applications of the previous effective action representation will be given in Chapter~\ref{ch:ch2}.